 - This easy recipe makes a lot!
 In a mini-muffin tin this recipe makes about 24-30 crispy, cheesy, absolutely delicious bites!

 Looking for more party snacks?
 Try these Sweet and Spicy Almonds and Goat Cheese Toasts with Cranberry Compote!

 Here are the key ingredients you’ll need, but for the full recipe and list of instructions, please scroll down to the recipe card below.

-- Cauliflower: Frozen, riced (finely chopped) cauliflower florets is what we’ll use, and most every grocery store has this in the frozen food section now.
+- Cauliflower: Frozen cauliflower rice is what we’ll use, and most every grocery store has this in the frozen food section now.
 You can use cauliflower pieces, but you’ll need to run any larger florets through a food processor…the final result should be small, rice-sized pieces.
 Transfer to a large bowl.

 - Petite Peas: For color and texture, petite peas look and taste great and have a nice pop color too.